M.A. in Education

 If you want to travel the world, or make a difference right here in the U.S., teaching English as a second language is an important area of instruction that’s in high (and growing) demand.
 A related growth area is Dual Language Immersion, where students learn content through both their native language and a target language.

-The M.A. program in Teaching English as a Second Language (TESOL) and/or Dual Language Immersion (DLI) is designed for students who are either certified to teach in public schools, or who are enrolled concurrently in a Teacher Certification Program.
+The M.A. program in Teaching English to Speakers of Other Languages (TESOL) and/or Dual Language Immersion (DLI) is designed for students who are either certified to teach in public schools, or who are enrolled concurrently in a Teacher Certification Program.

 The program has three tracks, with emphasis on: